We make a variety of chocolates but the two main products are Cadbury Dairy Milk chocolate and Cadbury Old Gold dark chocolate.

 Dark chocolate is the most popular chocolate in Europe, where chocolate has a higher level of cocoa solids, giving it a much stronger flavour.
 Milk chocolate is the preferred choice in Australia, while Americans favour dark chocolate with the smoky flavours of South American beans.

 Another important difference between the recipe traditions of European and UK chocolates is the kind of milk used.
 European manufacturers use dried milk powder, often mixed with whey powder.
-However Cadbury uses fresh milk - we believe that the very best milk chocolate is made with fresh milk.
+However we use fresh milk - we believe that the very best milk chocolate is made with fresh milk.